TWUOnline/ldrs591/_pages/unit-10-notes.md

 Finally, obvious errors either due to carelessness or poor researcher decisions contribute to the erosion of trust.
 Poor scholarship is evident when such errors are sufficient to call into question whether the researcher has even a basic understanding of the field.

-##### Twelve Important Questions
+<h5>Twelve Important Questions</h5>

 Locke, et al. (2010) suggest some important questions to keep in mind when making decisions regarding the merit of research reports you read.
 These will help to provide another framework that extends what we have developed thus far in our work with Plano-Clark and Creswell (2015).
-These twelve questions are as follows:
+These twelve questions are as follows:<br />
-1. Has the paper been peer reviewed for a refereed journal?
+1. Has the paper been peer reviewed for a refereed journal?<br />
-2. Is evidence of replication available to support the results?
+2. Is evidence of replication available to support the results?<br />
-3. Is a conflict of interest evident for the person(s) doing, sponsoring or disseminating the study?
+3. Is a conflict of interest evident for the person(s) doing, sponsoring or disseminating the study?<br />
-4. Can the research question(s) be answered with the design and methods used in the study?
+4. Can the research question(s) be answered with the design and methods used in the study?<br />
-5. Is evidence of technical problems apparent in design, methods, or analysis of the data?
+5. Is evidence of technical problems apparent in design, methods, or analysis of the data?<br />
-6. Are sample composition and size adequate to address the research question(s) asked and to support the conclusions reached?
+6. Are sample composition and size adequate to address the research question(s) asked and to support the conclusions reached?<br />
-7. Are the conclusions offered supported by the findings?
+7. Are the conclusions offered supported by the findings?<br />
-8. Is there any indication that the investigator was careless in conducting or reporting the study?
+8. Is there any indication that the investigator was careless in conducting or reporting the study?<br />
-9. Does the author make statements about the study that appear to be examples of a poor understanding of scholarship?
+9. Does the author make statements about the study that appear to be examples of a poor understanding of scholarship?<br />
-10. Is the author conscientious in frankly drawing your attention to limitations imposed by the design or sample or by compromises made to circumvent problems?
+10. Is the author conscientious in frankly drawing your attention to limitations imposed by the design or sample or by compromises made to circumvent problems?<br />
-11. Did you find that the report was complete enough for you to form a judgment about each important aspect of the study?
+11. Did you find that the report was complete enough for you to form a judgment about each important aspect of the study?<br />
 12. Do you understand all of the report, or, in all honesty, do you require assistance with some elements?  (p.
 51)

-##### References
+<h5>References</h5>

-Locke, L., Silverman, S., & Spirduso, W. (2010). _Reading and understanding research_ (3rd ed.).
-Los Angeles, CA:  Sage.
+Locke, L., Silverman, S., &amp; Spirduso, W. (2010). <em>Reading and understanding research</em> (3rd ed.).
+Los Angeles, CA:  Sage.<br />
-Plano-Clark, V., & Creswell, J. (2015). _Understanding research: A consumers guide._ Boston, MA: Pearson.
+Plano-Clark, V., &amp; Creswell, J. (2015). <em>Understanding research: A consumers guide.</em> Boston, MA: Pearson.